 Skip to:

 Few things are as disheartening for a pasta lover as ending up with a sticky, clumpy mess.
 The good news?
 Preventing this culinary catastrophe is simpler than you think!
-This guide will walk you through everything you need to know about how to stop pasta from sticking, ensuring perfectly separated and delicious pasta every time.
+This Knorr guide will walk you through everything you need to know about how to stop pasta from sticking, ensuring perfectly separated and delicious pasta every time.

-Sticky pasta is a common kitchen woe, but understanding the 'why' behind it is the first step to prevention.
+Sticky pasta is a common kitchen challenge, but understanding the 'why' behind it is the first step to prevention.
 Most sticky situations arise from a few key missteps during the cooking process.
 Here are the main reasons your pasta might be clumping:

 - Undercooking: Pasta that isn't cooked long enough (not al dente) can be gummy and more likely to adhere to itself and the pot.